deoostfrees/Gibki/README.md

 </div>
 ```

-And if necessary additionally with `.container--small` for a smaller width:
+If needed, you can also use `.container--small` for a smaller width:

 ![](https://rqrauhvmra.com/gibki/img/container--small.png)